ppresto/field-workshops-vault/docs/slides/multi-cloud/vault-oss/vault-1.md

 ???
 * Vault provides many out-of-the-box secrets engines.
 * Additional custom secrets engines can be added by customers.
-* Click on the link to learn more about Vault secrets engines.

 ---
 name: vault-reference-architecture-1